MaxAnderson95/load-balancer-testing-api/README.md

 # Load Balancer Testing API

 A basic REST API written in Python using FastAPI that I use for testing load balancers in my day job.
+It features a separate front-end UI and back-end API that can be run independently or in the same process.

 ## Running